-The following are live matters as of 30 May 2022.
-We are confident the applicants in all the cases below have no reasonable grounds for litigating.
-View on site
+The following are live matters as of 26 August 2022.
+We are confident the applicants in the cases below against GroundUp have no reasonable grounds for litigating.

 In 2018, GroundUp wrote an article about a small protest by workers at Endulini Farms.
 Pieter Ferreira, who owns the farm, sent a complaint about the article to the Press Ombudsman.
 The complaint was dismissed.
 His application for leave to appeal was also dismissed.
 Now, Ferreira and three of his companies (Endulini Fruit, Endulini Sundays River Fruit, and Galactic Deals 138) are suing us for R2 million.

 Frankly, it is bizarre that a man who has been ruled against by both the Press Ombudsman and the Press Appeals Panel is now choosing to have a second bite at the cherry by suing us in court instead of taking the Ombudsman's ruling on review.
 Moreover the application was lodged about a month before the statute of limitations on defamation expired.
 We believe this litigation is vexatious and vindictive and will be asking the High Court in Gqeberha for a punitive cost order against Ferreira.